mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 2. Save your edits and refresh the browser.
 3. Search for `901 12th Avenue` again.
 Try searching city names, such as `Vancouver`, as you continue to experiment with the geocoder.

-## Prioritize results around a location
+## Prioritize nearby places and filter search results

 Mapzen Search provides options for customizing your search parameters, such as limiting the search to the map's extent or prioritizing results near the current view.
 Right now, you may notice that results from around the world appear in the list.

-Mapzen.js automatically provides a focus point for you based on the current map view extent.
+Mapzen.js automatically provides a [focus point](https://mapzen.com/documentation/search/search/#prioritize-around-a-point) for you based on the current map view extent.
 You can add other parameters to filter the search results, such as to limit the results to a particular country or type of result.

 1. Within the geocoder block, add add a `,` at the end of the `sources: 'osm'` line and then a parameter for `'boundary.country': 'USA'` on the next line.
 You need to enclose with single quotation marks any parameter names that use the dot notation (such as `boundary.country`) to make sure JavaScript can parse the text correctly.